Zulu05/CS35L_Proj/README.md

     &emsp;Run "npm run dev" to test out the application

-Note: end to end testing implemeneted with cucumber and playwright, run via "npm test"
+Note: end to end testing implemeneted with cucumber and playwright, run via "npm test"<br />
-Note: more tests can be run with the command "npm run test:unit"
+Note: more tests can be run with the command "npm run test:unit"<br />
 Note: UML Diagrams are in the Diagrams folder